exakat/exakat-docs/Reference/Cobblers.rst

 Rename A Function
 _________________
-Renames a function with a new name.
+Give a function with a new name.

-This cobbler doesn't update the name of the functioncall.
-It may be used with functions, and methods.
+This cobbler doesn't update the name of the functioncalls.

+This cobbler may be used with functions, and methods.
+Functions may be identified with their fully qualified name (i.e. \path\foo) and methods with the extended fully qualified name (i.e. : \path\aClass::methodName).

 .. _rename-a-function-before: